jaredramirez/elm-s3/README.md

 And that's it!

+# Note on tracking upload progress

+Uploading to S3 requires getting the current time, so this implementation uses `Task` under the hood.
+Unfortunately, [you can't track progress on http tasks](https://github.com/elm/http/issues/61).
+I'm not sure if this is a really desired feature.
+If it is, please create an issue and I'll look into adding support for!

 # S3 Permissions

 There's a few things to note about S3 permissions.

-1.Make sure that your user's IAM policy and the bucket policy provides access to the bucket (and path prefix) you want to upload too.
+1. Make sure that your user's IAM policy and the bucket policy provides access to the bucket (and path prefix) you want to upload too.
 Take a look [at AWS's docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-policies-s3.html) for a few examples.

-1. If you use this package and run into issues with CORs.
+2. If you use this package and run into issues with CORs.
 Try setting the CORs configuration on your bucket to something like:
 ```
     <CORSConfiguration>
     <CORSRule>